 Thus, a heated stone is as valuable as its original form.
 Green amethyst or prasiolite is available in different colors, which include lime green with a bit of yellow and deep pine-forest green.

 Amethyst green is an oxide mineral that can express a myriad of green color shades.
-It features a trigonal or hexagonal crystal system, a brittle tenacity, no cleavage, a gravity of 2.65, and hardness of 7 as per the Mohs scale.
+It features a trigonal or hexagonal crystal system, a brittle tenacity, no cleavage, a gravity of 2.65, and a hardness of 7 as per the Mohs scale.

 The hardness rating is not surprising, as the stone comes from the silica family.
 All silica stones have hardness around this degree.
 Such hardness almost ensures relatively higher durability than iron whose rating on the Mohs scale is 5.
 This means green amethyst jewelry is going to last long.

 Green amethyst is durable as well as highly resistant to scratch.
 As its natural occurrence is rare, the stone is often made synthetically by heating amethyst.
 Right now, all green amethyst stones available in the market are the outcome of heat treatment and ionizing radiation procedure.

 The majority of amethyst becomes orange, yellow, or brown when heat treated.
 However, those having special iron compounds instead become green.
 Orange or yellow transformation results in citrine.
 However, the inclusion of radiation makes it go green.

 In general, green amethyst is light green and the most suitable specimens are allegedly transparent, as there are no internal impurities.

 It features a glassy shine, a variety of cuts or shapes, different carat weights, a very high sparkle, and a conchoidal fracture.
 It is also somewhat sensitive to light, which means the stone is likely to fade with prolonged exposure to sunlight.

 Natural prasiolite crystals are usually dichroic.
 This indicates that they are visible with different colors when they are seen under lights with varying polarization.